artemzlobenko/cook-helper-django-react/README.md

 Superuser usage is needed for storing main data, which can't be seen by non-superusers.
 Then you can have all of the functionality of Django REST framework.

+To use Frontend u must have npm installed.
+Command:

+    npm install
+    npm start

 4. Code